 If you experienced flight disruptions it is natural to wonder why are airlines cancelling flights.
 Although airlines want to avoid flight problems as much as you do, it is often inevitable.
-Some flight problem reasons are considered extraordinary circumstances and as such, they exonerate airlines from compensation obligations towards the passengers.
-However, many other are under airlines’ control and this is when you might be able to succeed with your claim for compensation.
-When you’re in doubt, we encourage you to check your eligibility for one here.
+Some flight problem reasons are considered extraordinary circumstances and as such, they exonerate the airlines from compensation obligations towards the passengers.
+However, many others are under airlines’ control and this is when you might be able to succeed with your claim for compensation.
+When you’re in doubt, we encourage you to check your eligibility here.

 Because we know all this can be a confusing matter to the fellow travelers, today we will discuss the following topics:

 Before we start, let’s introduce the Regulation (EC) 261/2004.
 It is an EU law which protects passengers’ rights in the field of air transportation.
 Under this regulation there are three flight problems which cause serious inconvenience to the passengers.
 Those are: flight cancellation, flight delay and denied boarding.
 This Regulation also discloses potential flight problem reasons and lists those which fall under extraordinary circumstances.
 We thoroughly discuss these in the next section.
 However, in order to succeed with a claim for compensation in any of these cases, several preconditions need to be met first.

 Firstly, for the Regulation (EC) 261/2004 to be applicable the flight needs to depart from an airport located in one of the EU member states.
 Further, Regulation also applies to departures from third countries to the EU member states if the flight was operated by an EU carrier.

 For further information about your rights, jump quickly over here.

 Now when we got that out of the way let’s dive into the 11 most common reasons for airlines cancelling flights.
 Here we will also explain which of them can be considered extraordinary circumstances and for which you can demand your compensation.